grantjenks/python-runstats/README.rst

    True

-All internal calculations are based entirely on the C++ code by John Cook as posted in a couple of articles:
+All internal calculations of the Statistics and Regression Classes are based entirely on the C++ code by John Cook as posted in a couple of articles:

 * `Computing Skewness and Kurtosis in One Pass`_
 * `Computing Linear Regression in One Pass`_